goftp/server/README.markdown

 ### The Driver Contract

-Your driver MUST have the following methods.
-Each method MUST accept the listed parameters and return an appropriate value:

-    authenticate(user, pass)
-    - boolean indicating if the provided details are valid
+Your driver MUST implement a number of simple methods.
+You can view the required contract in the package docs on [http://godoc.org/github.com/yob/graval](godoc)

 ## Contributors